rgbque/koroxyz/README.md

 ### **What does this extension do?**

-KoroXYZ redesigns Korone’s UI with a more modern and sleek layout, making it feel cleaner and easier to navigate.
+KoroXYZ redesigns Korone’s UI with a more modern and sleek layout, making it feel cleaner and less messier.

 ### **Is this extension safe?**

-Yes — the extension is completely safe.
+Yes, the extension is completely safe.
 It’s based on an existing, trusted Korone community project, and the source code is fully public.

 ### **How often is the extension updated?**